JMMC-OpenDev/aspro-doc/aspro-doc.md

 ## ASPRO 2 - Command Line Interface
 ASPRO2 provides a simple command line interface to compute interferometric observables from one input OIFits file and a user model image (FITS cube) and produce another OIFits file containing computed observables from the model at the spatial frequencies (UV plan) given by the input OIFits file (typically an observation data file).

+If the given user model image's wavelength range is smaller than the instrumental wavelength range (OI_WAVELENGTH effwave range), then observables can not be computed and set to NaN (extrapolation disabled by default).
 As it does not perform the noise modelling, errors are left undefined (NaN), but chi2 are computed too.

 ### Command line syntax